Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 |              | **Hyperbee** |  2.23 ns |     1.42x |

 The sub-nanosecond Simple/Closure/TryCatch numbers (< 2 ns absolute) are at the boundary of `ShortRun` precision (3 iterations).
-The 1–4x ratios represent 1–3 extra clock cycles and should be interpreted as "roughly equivalent" rather than a meaningful performance gap.
+Those ratios represent 1–3 extra clock cycles and should be interpreted as "roughly equivalent" rather than a meaningful performance gap.

 ### Compiler Comparison